Stonemercy/Galactic-Wide-Web/README.md

     - `species`: string <Optional> - A specific 'main' illuminate
     - `variation`: string <Optional> - A specific variant of an illuminate

+`/map`
+- Get an up-to-date map of the galaxy
+  - Options:
+    - `faction`: string <Optional> - The faction to focus on
+    - `public`: string <Optional> - Do you want other people to see the response to this command?

+`/feedback`
+- Provide feedback for the bot that goes directly to me

+`/stats`
+- Returns information on the bot

 ## Support
 Available here: [Discord Support Server](https://discord.gg/Z8Ae5H5DjZ)